dhil/best-aalborg-songbook/README.md

 To remove songs either include the text ``%[LINK-DOC] ignore`` in the header of the song files or simply delete them.
 However, remember to regenerate the index-file afterwards.

 Note: the ``link-doc.sh``-script traverses the directory ``src/content/`` recursively in alphabetical order.

+If you happen to add news songs, then feel free to make a pull request to include them with this distribution.

+### Distributing the songbook
+This songbook is meant to be printed as a "booklet".
+It is ideal for as a camp fire songbook or Cantus codex, SitSit songbook or similar.
+However familiarise yourself with the license before distributing the songbook.
+Moreover, please include proper acknowledgements in your print (e.g. include [``src/content/99-acknowledgements.tex``](src/content/99-acknowledgements.tex).

 ## Acknowledgements
 The songbook is created by [BEST Aalborg](http://best.aau.dk) (summer course team 2013) with aid by [BEST Copenhagen](http://best.dtu.dk) and [BEST Gothenburg](http://http://best.chs.chalmers.se/).